 Over the course of the pandemic, cloud infrastructure and services offered a lifeline to many organizations and their partners and customers around the world.
 But the phenomenal growth in deployments over recent months has come with its own challenges.
 Many organizations lack resources to ensure cloud infrastructure is configured and deployed securely.

 Our Trend Micro Cloud One™ – Conformity offering was built for exactly these challenges.
 The good news is, we’re now expanding its support for multi-clouds and Terraform users to add even more value for our customers.

 Cloud security isn’t easy

 Organizations are often expanding their Infrastructure as a Service footprint faster than they can secure it, which lead to increased misconfigurations and vulnerabilities.
 Estimates suggest 92% of enterprises now have a multi-cloud strategy and 80% have a hybrid cloud strategy.
 The complexity of cloud environments can cause challenges.
 Cloud service providers today offer hundreds of services in their platforms to help customers drive innovation.
-Yet these require specialised skills to ensure they’re running in a secure and compliant fashion.
+Yet these require specialized skills to ensure they’re running in a secure and compliant fashion.
 Misconfiguration of resources is commonplace and can lead to sensitive data leaks and other risks.

 As an AWS Technology Partner of the Year, Cloud One – Conformity has a proven track record for understanding the challenges facing its cloud customers, and providing innovative solutions to overcome them.
-Conformity enables organisations to fulfil their side of the shared responsibility model by automatically checking for adherence to best practices and compliance standards for their cloud configurations, from development to runtime.
-And it allows the same organisations to auto-remediate issues they find, with self-healing and integration into DevOps workflows.
+Conformity enables organizations to fulfil their side of the shared responsibility model by automatically checking for adherence to best practices and compliance standards for their cloud configurations, from development to runtime.
+And it allows the same organizations to auto-remediate issues they find, with self-healing and integration into DevOps workflows.

 Introducing Google Cloud Platform support